-To upgrade the software, insert a memory stick containing the Hydro-Control software file into the USB port of the device, then press the 'Upgrade Software' button (see Figure 14, arrow No. 5).
+To upgrade the software, insert a memory stick containing the Hydro-Control software file into the USB port of the device, then press the 'Upgrade Software' button (see Figure 14).
 The software upgrade file should be in the root directory of the memory stick.